-David Padilla, CEO and Co-Founder of Kenjo, tells us about his experiences and visions in the interview.
+- David Padilla, CEO and Co-Founder of Kenjo, reveals to you the current trends and challenges in the HR industry

 A company lives by its employees.
 Most companies have long since recognized this and have completely overhauled their HR departments.
 Good onboarding, employee satisfaction, and employee engagement are the alpha and omega for HR departments these days.
 But how can you ensure that you keep an eye on all HR processes and developments and do not lose track?
 This is exactly where HR software comes into play, of which there are quite a few on the market.